zacharyfmarion/Game-AI/README.md

+# Game AI: Your starting point for AI research

 Welcome to gameai!
 This package conatains a series of well-defined abstractions that are common in AI, such as a games, agents, and trainers which optimize the behavior of agents.
 As long as a class inherits from the bas implemetation of a primitive (e.g. `Agent`) and implements the required methods, it can be used in place of the standard implementations given.
 To get started:

 ```python